DaeronSyriath/cpp-gapi/README.md

 # cpp-gapi
-C++ variant to test the genetic algorithm for pile-ins
+C++ variant to test the genetic algorithm for pile-ins.